Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Numerical Simulations

 For problem~\#BI (which uses model~\#RB), we draw uniformly on the square $\Omega$ a set $\mathcal{Z}$ of $20$ random points $z$, where we observe the solution $\Psi_z^\ast$ up to a Gaussian noise of variance $1e-2$.
 The observations are displayed in Figure~\ref{fig:d}.

-For problems\#RB (resp. for problem~\#BI), we evaluate the empirical relative square error \eqref{eq:expError} (resp. the expected Kolmogorov-Smirnov statistic \eqref{eq:expKS}) versus the average cost and compare to results obtained for several dozen of runs with the true score $S^\ast$ and for a varying number of particles, using either the standard AMS algorithm~\cite{cdfg} (except for problem~\#BI, which can not be solved by AMS) or adaptive SMC simulation~\cite{Beskos2016}.
-In the case of problem~\#RE, we also compare to performances obtained for several dozen of runs of the ARMS algorithm~\cite{cerou2024adaptive} with a varying number of particles.
+For problems \#RE (resp. for problem~\#BI), we evaluate the empirical relative square error \eqref{eq:expError} (resp. the expected Kolmogorov-Smirnov statistic \eqref{eq:expKS}) versus the average cost and compare to results obtained for several dozen of runs with the true score $S^\ast$ and for a varying number of particles, using either the standard adaptive multilevel splitting (AMS) algorithm~\cite{cdfg} (except for problem~\#BI, which cannot be solved by AMS) or adaptive SMC simulation~\cite{Beskos2016}.
+In the case of problem~\#RE, we also compare to the performance for several dozen of runs of the adaptive reduced multilevel splitting (ARMS) algorithm~\cite{cerou2024adaptive} with a varying number of particles. {Under our experimental protocol, the number of evaluation of the true model in the reference multilevel splitting algorithms (AMS, ARMS) is typically of order $N \times 10^{3}$.
+For $N=100$, this yields around $500$ times more than in the ART case.}